Hargun-Preet/Project-Aegis/README.md

   - Drag-and-drop support
   - Progress indicators for cryptographic operations

+-**Secure Backend Storage**
+  - Encrypted files stored in database with metadata (filename, size, hash)
+  - AES keys stored only in RSA-encrypted HEX format
+  - Strict Row-Level Security (RLS) ensures users can access only their own files
+  - Database policies allow only authenticated users to insert, read, and delete their files
+  - Integrity maintained via stored SHA-256 hash for each file

 ## ⚙️ Tech Stack

 - **Frontend**
   - React
   - TypeScript
   - Tailwind CSS
-  - Web Crypto API
+  - Web Crypto API (for Cryptographic Libraries)

 - **Backend**
-  - Supabase
+  - Supabase – used for database storage and authentication
   - Node.js

 - **Deployment**
-  - Vercel
+  - Vercel - for frontend hosting
-  - Supabase Cloud
+  - Supabase Cloud – for database and authentication

 ## 🚀 How It Works